aaron-grau/curic/react/projects/bench_bnb/bench_bnb_ii.md

 This function should accept a single argument: `success`, a callback.
 It should then dispatch an `$.ajax` request, passing `success` to the `$.ajax` call.
-Define an error callback, to, for debugging.
+Define an error callback for debugging.

 Your function should look something like this: